jaredallard/notion-app/README.md

 This is a meta repo that contains scripts / stuff needed to build Notion for Linux

+## Alternatives

+If you're on Arch Linux, there is a package in the AUR called `notion-app`.

 ## How?

 The electron sources are pulled out of the Mac OSX dmg and then ran with a Linux version of Electron, yeah, it's that easy.